Bin Audit

 What can you do

-Conduct a bin audit to discover all the ‘waste’ that could be avoided, recycled or composted.
+Conduct a garbage bin audit to discover all the ‘waste’ that could be avoided, recycled or composted.

 How you can do it

-Whether at home or in your workplace, bin audits are a great way to understand waste you’re creating and discover any confusion about the alternatives.
-For example, if your bin audit shows that family members or co-workers are putting cardboard in the landfill bin, you can check to see if there is a service for it to be recycled.
+Whether at home, school or in your workplace, bin audits are a great way to understand waste you’re creating and discover any confusion about the alternatives.
+For example, if your bin audit shows that family members, classmates or co-workers are putting cardboard in the landfill bin, you can check to see if there is a service for it to be recycled.

 Getting Set up

-- If you’re at work gather together a team of colleagues who are keen to conduct a bin audit.
+- If you’re at work or school gather together a team of colleagues/classmates/teachers who are keen to conduct a bin audit.
 It’s a much quicker and more fruitful process if conducted with a few people.
 Otherwise, at home, you can tackle the task by yourself or get the other members of your household involved.

 - Pick a day not long after your bins have just been emptied (you don’t want to rummage through week-old waste).
 Make sure that you’ve given sufficient time for the bins to collect waste, but not too long that it’s started to go putrid.